On this page

 Alan and Ros Cuthbertson are living their dream.
-The Queensland couple, both in their 60s, spend half the year in Thailand, and the other six months housesitting throughout Asia and Europe.
+The Queensland couple, both in their 60s, retired to Chiang Mai in 2014, attracted to the idyllic landscapes, lower living costs and easy Thai lifestyle.

 It’s easy to appreciate the financial incentives.
 If retirement finds you short-changed in Australia, your savings could last longer in a country where the cost of living is lower.

 Former nurse Cheryl Fankhauser, 68, is part of a friendly expat community in Malaysia who all “look after each other”.
 Originally from Tweed Heads NSW, Cheryl returned home after three years teaching English in China and decided it was time to retire.